 CCNE Accreditation

 The Commission on Collegiate Nursing Education (CCNE) accredits everything from nursing baccalaureates to DNPs.
 However, the one area that the CCNE does not accredit is research doctorates (PhD or DNS).
-According to the CCNE’s doctoral criteria:
+You can learn more about CCNE’s criteria for judging DNP programs in the section on DNP Programs & CCNE Accreditation FAQs.

 Specialty Program Accreditation